 Supposed the dog is also served delicious freshly cooked vegetables with the cooked rice.
 In this case, the meal is additionally enriched with valuable vitamins and fiber.

-Specially recommendations are carrots, peppers, zucchini, and kohlrabi.
+Special recommendations are carrots, peppers, zucchini, and kohlrabi.
 A bowl of milk rice for the dog is also welcome.
 However, this should be boiled with water and without sugar.

 If your dog is put on a gentle diet due to illness or other problems, rice with boiled chicken and carrots is a good option.
 Of course, spices and salts should be avoided.